Finland at the 2026 Winter Olympics

-Finland will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Finland competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Hockey player Mikko Lehtonen and cross-country skier Krista Pärmäkoski were the country's flagbearer during the opening ceremony.
+Meanwhile, figure skater Iida Karhunen was the country's flagbearer during the closing ceremony.

+After having rebounded from the 2024 Olympics appearance, Finland won its medals for the first time in four years, securing 1 silver and 5 bronze medals.
+It also marked the first time since 2010 that the country failed to win a single gold medal at the Winter Games.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.